miggia/miggia.github.io/projects.md

 The key ingredients to achieve this goal were the extensive use of engineering plastics, parallel kinematics, and of a design for manufacturing approach.

 An introductory video about the robot can be found [here](https://www.youtube.com/watch?v=TBphNGW6m4o).

-[//]: <> (
-  ***
-  ### Minor software projects
-  #### Symbolic spatial vector algebra
-	During my PhD I struggled with writing the dynamic models of simple 	robot manipulators, and often whished this annoying step could be at 	least partially automated.
-	A simple solution I concieved was to translate Roy Featherstone's SVA 	Matlab library to the [Maxima]() Computer Algebra System (CAS).
-  The
-  A very rough implementation is available in my GitHub sandbox repo.
-  In my spare time I'm trying to complete a similar porting to Sympy.
-)